Whitebrim/AnimatedSprite/README.md

 ## Features

-*How the sprites class has been extended.*
+*How the sprites class has been extended:*

 - **Finite State Machines**